Atiba Hutchinson: International career

 After he suffered a bone bruise that scuppered the beginning of his club season in the fall of 2022, there was doubt as to whether Hutchinson would be ready to participate in the World Cup.
 Herdman said it was "a tough situation for him.
 Because I think for all of us he just means so much to the team."
 However, he recovered sufficiently and in November 2022 he was named to Canada's 26-man squad for the 2022 FIFA World Cup.

 Acknowledging Hutchinson's importance to the national team through the preceding twenty years, TSN remarked that "the country's return to the World Cup is the crowning achievement in his incomparable career."
 Hutchinson was also the eldest outfielder to play at the 2022 World Cup.
 On 27 November, he played his 100th match for Canada in a 4–1 defeat against Croatia during the World Cup, becoming the first male Canadian to achieve this feat.
 In Canada's last match of the tournament, having already been eliminated, a would-be equalizing header from Hutchinson was tucked under the crossbar but failed to cross the goal line, as Canada were eventually defeated 2–1 by Morocco, failing to take any points from their group matches.

 In June 2023 Hutchinson was named to the 23-man squad contesting the 2023 CONCACAF Nations League Finals.
 He indicated in an interview with The Athletic that this tournament would likely be his last with Canada.
 Canada defeated Panama in the semi-final 2–0, reaching the event final.
 This was the first event final of Hutchinson's international career, and the first for the national team in 23 years.

-Hutchinson confirmed his retirement from international soccer on 17 June.
+In the later stages of his international career, Hutchinson expressed pride in mentoring younger Canada players such as Alphonso Davies and Jonathan David and said that he hoped to move into a coaching role after retirement in order to give back to the next generation.
+Hutchinson confirmed his retirement from international soccer on 17 June 2023.

 Personal life

 Atiba Hutchinson is married to a French-Iranian woman named Sarah, whom he met while playing in Denmark.
 Together they have three sons, Noah (born 2015), Nava (born 2016) and Ayo Siyah (2017), all of whom were born in Istanbul.
 In April 2022, he joined the ownership group of League1 Ontario club Simcoe County Rovers FC.

+Hutchinson has described former Canada forward Iain Hume as one of his closest friends, noting that they first met as youth players for rival clubs in the Brampton area before becoming teammates and regular roommates on national team trips.
+Hume has called Hutchinson "the best ever" Canadian player and "one of those ultimate pros", praising both his on-field quality and his character.